apache/parquet-format/Encryption.md

 }
 ```

+The integrity of this field is protected by footer (FileMetaData) authenticated encryption.
+Therefore,
+the reader implementations can use either a local row group counter (ordinal) or the `RowGroup.ordinal`
+field as an input to AAD suffix calculation.
+The latter option can be helpful when different reader
+threads process different row groups in the same parquet file.

 A `crypto_metadata` field is set in each ColumnChunk in the encrypted columns.
 ColumnCryptoMetaData
 is a union - the actual structure is chosen depending on whether the column is encrypted with the
 footer encryption key, or with a column-specific key.
 For the latter, a key metadata can be specified.